rapsoj/jitter-site/_posts/2021-01-15-canada-housing-supply.md

 # What does this mean for the Canadian housing crisis?

-The ratio of housing completions to population change has not followed any detectable trend since the 1980s, meaning that recent intensification of the housing crisis cannot be attributed to recent changes in housing completions failing to keep up with population growth.
+The ratio of housing completions to population change has not followed any detectable trend since the 1980s, meaning that recent intensification of the housing crisis cannot be attributed housing completions failing to keep up with popoulation growth any more than they have over the past forty years.

 Instead, other factors may contribute to a perceived scarcity in housing, including: